 4. Tibetan Singing Bowl Set by Dharma Store

 The Tibetan singing bowl from Dharma Store is just under 4 inches in diameter.
 The bowl is available in a choice of 8 colors.
-It comes with a beautiful hand sewn pillow, a wooden striker, and included Tibetan Buddhist prayer flags.
+It comes with a beautiful hand sewn singing bowl pillow, a wooden striker, and included Tibetan Buddhist prayer flags.
 The Dharma Store singing bowl is made from seven auspicious metals and is painted with auspicious symbols for health and happiness.

 It “sings” at approximately F sharp and comes with a 30 day money back guarantee.